-Many teeth whitening products on the market use chemicals to bleach teeth.
-This is a concern for many people.
-Fortunately, it is possible to whiten your teeth without any of the harmful chemicals.
+Common teeth whitening products on the market use chemicals to bleach teeth, which can be a concern for many people.
+Fortunately, it is possible to whiten your teeth without any harmful chemicals.

-There are many ways to whiten your teeth naturally.
-You can purchase natural whitening products, try home remedies, or use a mixture of both for a brighter smile.
+You can try alternative teeth whitening options by purchasing natural whitening products, trying home remedies, or using a mixture of both for a brighter smile.

 Many commercial whitening products list hydrogen peroxide as an ingredient.
-However, they often contain high concentrations of the chemical compound.
+However, they often contain high concentrations of it, which can lead to:

-It is best to use whitening products that contain 1 to 1.5 percent hydrogen peroxide.
+However, studies show HP is safe to use if it is diluted in toothpaste or mouthwash.
+Products that contain 1 to 1.5 percent hydrogen peroxide are best.
 Many of these products also have small amounts of baking soda.

 Do not overuse whitening products containing hydrogen peroxide or baking soda.
 Always make sure you read the instructions before using them.